Are Your E-Commerce Categories Built for the Business or the Customer?

 I pulled the top 10 organic results for 20 broad outdoor product searches in Ahrefs.
 Hiking boots, sleeping bags, camping stoves, backpacking tents, kayaks, and 15 others.
 For each one, I counted how many positions went to category or listing pages versus individual product pages.

 I counted page types in the top 10 organic positions for each term (March 2026), excluding shopping carousels, AI Overviews, and social/forum results.
-Every term followed the same pattern.
+The pattern was consistent across the set.

 If you don’t have a category page that matches a search, you’re likely not competing for it.
-Google often won’t rank a product page where it wants to show a category.
+Google often will not rank a product page prominently when the search intent calls for comparison.

 Your Categories Reflect How You Organize, Not How Customers Search